robomeister/console-acces-vpn/README.md

 ## Introduction
 Greetings!

-If need access to firewalled OpenShift Consoles on IBM Cloud, you must first get access to the account jumpserver.
+If you need access to firewalled OpenShift Consoles on IBM Cloud, you must first get access to the account jumpserver.
 After that follow these instructions:

 ## Pre-req Work